dead-man1/WaterWall/tunnels/PacketsToStream/description.md

 From the packet side, this tunnel behaves like a packet-preserving adapter.

-From the next side, it behaves like a normal line carrying payload data.
+From the next side, it behaves like a normal line carrying framed bytes.

-### Packet reconstruction
+### Framing format

+Each packet is encoded as:

+- 2 bytes: packet length (`uint16`, network byte order)
+- N bytes: raw packet payload

+Maximum packet size accepted by this node is limited by `kMaxAllowedPacketLength`.

+### Checksum recalc behavior

+Before sending packet payload to the stream side:

+- if `line->recalculate_checksum` is enabled and payload is IPv4,
+- full packet checksum is recalculated,
+- then normal framing is applied.

+### Frame decoding on return path

 Return traffic from the next side is buffered in a read stream.

 The tunnel then:

-- waits until it has enough bytes for an IPv4 header
+- waits for at least 2 bytes
-- reads the IPv4 total-length field
+- reads framed packet length
-- waits until that many bytes are available
+- waits until the whole frame (`2 + length`) is available
-- emits one complete packet back to the previous side
+- emits one packet back to the previous side

-This means packet boundary recovery is based on the IPv4 header's total packet length.
+Packet boundary recovery is based on this 2-byte prefix.

 ### Pause and resume behavior